Atomic Consistency Preference Optimization for Long-Form Question Answering: Related Work

 \subsubsection{Using Retrievers, Self-Evaluation}

 FactScore \citep{min2023factscore} uses an external retriever to evaluate and improve response factuality.
+LongFact \citep{wei2024long} extends the original FactScore metric by incorporating an F1-based evaluation for recall level factual assessment.
 Chain of Verification (CoVe) \citep{dhuliawala2024chain} introduces a method that generates multiple verification questions for a given response, retaining only the segments that can be independently verified.
 Similarly, \citet{agrawal2024language} filters non-factual content from list-style answers using indirect self-evaluation questions.